vishvaspatel/Self-Driving-Car/README.md

 | ViT-AirSimNH (steer only) | 0.00001                  | —                        |
 | ViT-AirSimNH (multi-task) | 0.005                    | 0.009                    |

-Visualizations and training curves are available in the project report (PDF).

 ---

 ## 4. Deployment